 - Completion of the general Graduate Record Examination (GRE).

 - International applicants from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL), now an internet based test (IBT).
 International applicants must have a working knowledge of English and a score of at least 90 on the TOEFL, with at least 22 on each constituent part.

-- Proficiency in Modern Hebrew equivalent to two years of college-level Modern Hebrew as demonstrated by performance on the Hebrew Proficiency Examination given by HUC-JIR at the time of your admissions interview.
+- Capacity in the Hebrew language comparable to one year of college-level Modern Hebrew, as demonstrated by performance on the Hebrew Capacity Examination which is given at the time of the interview.
+Learn more.

 - A readiness for graduate study, including the capacity to meet the intellectual, ethical, and emotional demands of graduate school.

 - A serious commitment to academic study and the capacity to develop self-awareness.

 - An ability to engage in abstract reasoning, to think analytically and conceptually, and to formulate mature judgments.

 - An aptitude for clear oral and written self-expression.